djbrl-laouedj/Customer-Churn-Analysis-and-Prediction/README.md

 - Its relative contribution to the final prediction

-This helps users understand which customer characteristics drive the churn risk.
+This helps users understand which customer characteristics drive **the churn risk**.

 ### Model Explainability (Global – SHAP)